 While assessing such external conditions, we evaluate internal feasibility as well:

 - Determine other health plan ancillary relationships.
-These are necessary to effective reach market with single stop approach
+These are necessary to effectively reach market with single stop approach:

 Network Contracting

-Once the strategy and framework been developed, we then move forward to contract execution:
+Once the strategy and framework have been developed, we then move forward to contract execution:

 Developing a Community oriented network strategy is a very smart, financially sound, and patient focused initiative.
 Going down the due diligence path will force your organization to review internal processes that will benefit all involved.
 It’s certainly a worthwhile endeavor and one SHP is prepared to assist.